What Is a Biostatistician? 2025 Career Guide

 Biostatisticians collect and analyze data for biology and public health purposes using math and statistics.
 Biostatisticians are critical to advancing groundbreaking research, from medicine to agriculture to public health.

 As a highly trained and educated biostatistician, you would analyze data and determine factors that impact the health and overall well-being of humans, animals, and ecology.
 Using this information, you and a team of researchers would deliver statistics, predictions, and studies on diseases and other health risks.
-They gather data at every stage of an experiment or clinical trial, to ensure thorough results from a big-picture perspective.
+You would gather data at every stage of an experiment or clinical trial to ensure thorough results from a big-picture perspective.

 Where does a biostatistician work?